stuartMoorhouse/estc-tiger/README.md

 - Try `uv sync` to reinstall dependencies

 ### No Elasticsearch data
-- The app works with fallback data if Elasticsearch is unavailable
 - Check your Elasticsearch URL and credentials
 - Verify the bulk data was loaded successfully